MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

 ## Open questions

-- PostgreSQL grants certain privileges on certain object types to all roles.
-None of those overlap with the set of objects and privileges we have, but do we want to do something similar?
 - Do we want different `SELECT` privileges based on if a new dataflow will be spun up or if we can use an existing one?
     - Pros: We can differentiate between using existing compute resources vs creating new ones when reading.
     - Cons: Users (and the database) are unable to determine if they're allowed to execute a read until after that read